 On the above poster is Paul Newman as a Mexican bandit.
 In the film under heave make-up Paul Fix was the "Indian".

 Akira Kurosawa did the reverse in motion pictures with William Shakespeare.
 I wrote an article on Kurosawa's versions of both "Macbeth" as "Throne of Blood" and "King Lear" as "RAN!".
 Along with American adaptations of his films.
 You can read this at:

 Between 1959 and 1965 Paul Fix was seen in guest roles on "Wagon Train","The Fugitive", "Bob Hope Presents the Chrysler Theater" and even "Lassie".
 He also appeared in the 1965 Steven McQueen and Lee Remick feature "Baby the Rain Must Fall".

 Specifically on June 3, 1965 Paul was seen as "Dr. Tom Witherspoon" in the James Stewart Civil War picture "Shenandoah".

-Below, and first seen on August 16, 1965, Paul Fix as "Sheriff Billy Wilson" faces off with John Wayne and Dean Martin.
+On August 16, 1965, Paul Fix was "Sheriff Billy Wilson" facing off with John Wayne and Dean Martin.
 Earl Holliman and Michael Anderson, Jr portrayed their brothers as "The Sons of Katie Elder" directed by Henry Hathaway.

 Author Harold Robbins had written a 1961 novel called "The Carpetbaggers".
 Which became a Best Seller not so disguised look at the life of Howard Hughes now called "Jonas Cord".
 You have his affair with Jean Harlow in the novel and a whole section about a good friend of "Cord's" named "Nevada Smith".
 The novel was made into a highly successful motion picture in 1964 starring George Peppard as "Cord" and Alan Ladd as an older "Nevada Smith".